History of Everton F.C.: Roberto Martínez era (2013–2016)

 Wigan Athletic manager Roberto Martínez was named as manager on a four-year deal in June 2013 after a search that took the club several weeks to resolve.

-Martínez made seven acquisitions prior to the end of the transfer window, including four of his ex-Wigan players—Arouna Koné, Joel Robles, Antolín Alcaraz and James McCarthy.
+Martínez made 7 acquisitions prior to the end of the transfer window, including 4 of his ex-Wigan players—Arouna Koné, Joel Robles, Antolín Alcaraz and James McCarthy.
 He was also able to engineer something of a coup by persuading Barcelona and Chelsea to allow highly rated youngsters Gerard Deulofeu and Romelu Lukaku, respectively, to join the club on season-long loans.

 Everton began the season well, with only one defeat in the opening 18 games, fewest in all four English divisions, and a record bettered only by Bayern Munich and Roma across Europe's top leagues.
-On 4 December 2013, Everton beat champions Manchester United, now managed by David Moyes, 1–0 at Old Trafford, their first win at the Manchester club's ground in 21 years.
+On 4 December 2013, Everton beat champions Manchester United, now managed by David Moyes, 1–0 at Old Trafford, their first win at the Manchester club's ground since 1992.

-At Christmas, the club sat in fifth place in the league, only two points from the top and very much in the thick of what promised to be the most closely fought Premier League title race in history.
+By December 25, the club was in 5th place in the Premier League.
+They were 2 points behind the first placed team.
+At that time, several teams had a similar number of points which made it a close competition for the title.

 The club managed to make the quarter-finals of the FA Cup where they were beaten by Arsenal at the Emirates Stadium.
-March and April brought seven consecutive wins to cement their fifth-place position, with realistic hopes of occupying a Champions League spot at the end of the season.
+March and April brought 7 consecutive wins to cement their fifth-place position, with realistic hopes of occupying a Champions League spot at the end of the season.
 However, a surprising loss at home to Crystal Palace threatened to derail the challenge as the club entered the final four games of the season.
 Everton then defeated Manchester United 2–0 at Goodison Park, a match that proved to be former manager David Moyes's last game in charge of the Manchester club as he was sacked two days later.

 Any hope of gaining Champions League football ended with consecutive defeats to Southampton and eventual champions Manchester City.
-The club did, however, qualify for the following seasons Europa League competition, finishing in fifth with 72 points, seven adrift of fourth-placed Arsenal and their highest amount, since the Premier League's inception.
+The club did, however, qualify for the following seasons Europa League competition, finishing in 5th with 72 points, 7 adrift of 4th-placed Arsenal and their highest amount, since the Premier League's inception.

 In July, the club broke their transfer record by signing Romelu Lukaku on a permanent transfer for £28 million.
 Bosnian midfielder Muhamed Bešić was brought in for £4 million from Hungarian club Ferencváros.
 In a strange deal, Belgian under-18 striker David Henen was brought in on loan from Olympiacos, while the further signings of Christian Atsu (on loan from Chelsea) and Samuel Eto'o (on a free transfer) followed prior to the close of the transfer window.

-Everton were off to a slow start in 2014, winning only one of their first seven league matches and conceding 16 goals in that span.
-As the season dragged on, Everton failed to win its six consecutive game around New Year's Day and were sitting only a few points above relegation.
+Everton were off to a slow start in 2014, winning only one of their first 7 league matches and conceding 16 goals in that span.
+As the season dragged on, Everton failed to win its 6 consecutive game around New Year's Day and were sitting only a few points above relegation.